AlessioQuercia/windows-server/README.md

   If you don't want to use environment variables, you can manually insert the required Server information in this script.
 ```

-Add this script to your PATH environment variable if you want to be able to call _server_ command from anywhere with your Command Prompt.
+Add **server.bat** script to your PATH environment variable if you want to be able to call _server_ command from anywhere with your Command Prompt.

 ## References